 Lack Of Compression From Leaking Valves Or Head Gasket

 If a cylinder lacks proper compression, then the spark from the spark plug, won’t ignite the fuel/air mixture.
 Most of the time by leaky exhaust valves or a blown head gasket.
 In either case, you’ve got a pretty major problem.
 One way to tell whether your head gasket is causing the problems or a leaky exhaust valve; is to see if two cylinders next to each other are misfiring.

 If so, then you most likely are dealing with a blown head gasket, instead of a leaky exhaust valve.
 In addition to this, if an engine overheats or runs hot; and if you’re noticing that you’re also mysteriously losing coolant; then you most likely are dealing with, a blown head gasket.

 Quick Diagnosis With A Engine Misfiring Code

 On OBD-II vehicles, the OBD-II system will not only identify misfires, but also coil and injector problems.

 Consequently, if the (MIL) lamp is on and you find a code for a misfiring cylinder; and a second code indicating an injector fault for the same cylinder; bingo, the engine probably has a bad fuel injector.

 Likewise, if you find a misfire code for a cylinder.
 And, also a code indicating a coil fault for a multi-coil distributorless ignition system or coil-on-plug ignition.
 Then, you can probably bet, on a bad ignition coil.

 In cases where there’s a cylinder misfire code, but no other codes.
 The ignition or fuel delivery system may be borderline; and not yet bad enough to set a code of its own.
 A shorted or open fuel injector solenoid, or a shorted or open coil will usually set a code.
 Consequently, a dirty or weak fuel injector or a weak coil, probably won’t set a code.

 Bad spark plug wires, are a common cause of misfire codes.
-After 50,000 or so miles, the (OEM) wires may be leaking current to ground or other wires; shorting the spark before it can reach the plug.
+So, after 50,000 or so miles, the (OEM) wires may be leaking current to ground or other wires; shorting the spark, before it can reach the plug.
 Check resistance and if it exceeds specifications, replace the wire set.